 - Signed Declaration Form

-15. All documents will be reviewed by the Accreditation Committee, which will work with the national Blue Shield Representative to revise the documentation as required.
-In particular, Statutes must be approved by the Blue Shield International Board, even if there is no intention for the new national committee to be registered in national law of the country.
+14. All documents will be reviewed by the Accreditation Committee, which will work with the national Blue Shield Representative to revise the documentation as required.
+Draft statutes must be approved by the Blue Shield International Board before they are registered in the country, even if there is no intention for the new national committee to be registered in national law of the country.
 Draft statutes must be supplied in English, and the final version in English and in the original language.
 Please note: it can take up to 8 weeks for the International Board to review draft Statutes and provide feedback.

 The Committee should retain this letter in its records.